rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-pro/installscript/_index.en.md

 `bash <(wget -qO- https://raw.githubusercontent.com/rustdesk/rustdesk-server-pro/main/convertfromos.sh)`

 {{% notice note %}}
-Please add `21114` TCP port to your firewal, this is additional port for web console and user login in RustDesk client.
+Please add `21114` TCP port to your firewall, this is additional port for web console and user login in RustDesk client.
 {{% /notice %}}

 What it does: